Contents

 Standard Plywood Flooring

-Standard plywood, such as CDX, is typically used as a subfloor material, but with proper finishing, it can also serve as a decorative flooring solution.
+Standard pressed plywood board, such as CDX, is typically used as a subfloor material, but with proper finishing, it can also serve as a decorative flooring solution.
 CDX plywood, often used in construction, is budget-friendly but may not provide the most aesthetically pleasing finish without significant refinishing.

 Engineered Plywood Flooring

-Engineered plywood is designed for greater strength and stability, with multiple layers of wood veneers pressed together.
-This type of plywood is ideal for residential and commercial flooring due to its uniformity and resilience.
-Engineered plywood flooring is less likely to expand or contract with changes in temperature and humidity.
+Engineered multi-layered wood board is designed for greater strength and stability, with multiple layers of wood veneers pressed together.
+This type of multi-layered wood board is ideal for residential and commercial flooring due to its uniformity and resilience.
+Engineered ply flooring is less likely to expand or contract with changes in temperature and humidity.

-Veneer plywood is crafted by bonding thin layers of high-quality wood veneer to a plywood core.
+Veneer plywood is crafted by bonding thin layers of high-quality wood veneer to a ply core.
 The result is a floor with the look and feel of solid wood but at a fraction of the price.
-Veneer plywood can be used in upscale interior designs and provides a smooth, high-end finish.
+Veneer pressed plywood board can be used in upscale interior designs and provides a smooth, high-end finish.

 Installation of Plywood Flooring